kishanbellur/LaTeX_MSPhDTemplate/README.md

 Disclaimer
 -------------------

-This and other associated files are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+These files are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 Using this template is not a substitute for learning LaTeX and/or understanding its how it works.
-Also, using this template does not necessarily guarantee that the Graduate School will approve the thesis/dissertation.
-The Graduate School reserves every right to request changes in the future that are not covered by this template yet.
+Also, using this template does not necessarily guarantee that the Graduate College will approve the thesis/dissertation.
+The Graduate College reserves every right to request changes in the future that are not covered by this template yet.